swaminathanj/ProblemSolving/Home.md

  5. [Repeating Cipher](RepeatingCipher.md)

 ### Problems from Code Forces
+Start solving these problems in the lines demonstrated above.
  1. [Golden Plate (1031A)](https://codeforces.com/problemset/problem/1031/A)
  2. [In search of Easy problem (1030A)](https://codeforces.com/problemset/problem/1030/A)
  3. [Integer sequence dividing (1102A)](https://codeforces.com/problemset/problem/1102/A)